cyber-lua/Ipy/README.md

 # Ipy
 A simple website to find the info about a PUBLIC ip adress.

+> [!IMPORTANT]
-(THIS INFO IS ALL PUBLIC.
-I AM NOT HACKING INTO ANYTHING)
+> THIS INFO IS ALL PUBLIC.
+I AM NOT HACKING INTO ANYTHING